TIBCOSoftware/tci-flogo/docs/content/extensions/organizing-code/trigger-json.md

 ```

 ### Model for user defined schema based output
-In this case, users will input a JSON data  inthe Output Settings section.
+In this case, users will input a JSON data in the Output Settings section.
 A tree constructed from the JSON would be displayed in the Output section.

 ```json
 {